scottvr/gocupi_support-tools/bash-completion/completions/README.md

-Either source this file in your bash resource files, or copy it to the global location (such as /usr/share/bash-completion/completions.
+Either source this file in one of your bash resource files, or copy it to the global location (such as /usr/share/bash-completion/completions.